afigegoznaet/YAC_Commander/README.md

 * asynchronows file/dir movement progress dialog
 * pause/continue actions when copying/moving files
 * possibility to abort moving
+* possibility to remove files from queue

 Known issues:
 * On Linux, dir doesn't refresh if some action is performed in the other tab, containing the same dir
+* recursive copying of directory into itself deeper than one level is infinite

 # NEED VOLUNTEERS!
 TESTERS, DEVELOPERS and IDEAS